-Love your job – There is a big different between someone who loves his or her job and someone who is just doing it.
-I had a series of connections with people who genuinely seemed to love their ministry job.
-Of course there are challenges, long hours and some frustrations, but they loved the people, the mission and the ministry and it showed.
-When we take our job seriously and truly love the work we are privileged to do, the outcome is changed.
-Lisa was an example of this.
-You would almost describe her at giddy and bubbly as she talked about what she gets to do on a daily basis.
-It was a joy to serve with her in ministry.
-Her passion radiated as she interacted with our team and with others in her community.
+There is a big difference between someone who loves his or her job and someone who is just doing it.
+I had a series of connections with people who seemed to genuinely love their ministry jobs.
+They faced challenges, long hours, and frustrations, but it was obvious that they loved the people, missions, and ministries.
+Taking our jobs seriously and truly loving the work we are privileged to do changes the outcome.
+For example, Lisa seemed giddy and bubbly as she talked about what she gets to do on a daily basis.
+Serving with her in ministry brought joy.
+Her passion radiated as she interacted with our team and others in her community.

-Be bold in faith – I have seen a boldness in faith that has been inspiring.
-As the culture shifts to a more un-Christian state every day, believers are going to have to know what they believe for sure!
-And I think that rock solid belief is going to continue to create boldness in young ministry leaders.
-We have nothing to lose as we share the Gospel with people in powerful ways!
-We have to be bold.
+I am inspired by seeing boldness in faith.
+As the culture shifts to a more un-Christian state every day, believers need to know what they believe.
+Rock-solid belief will create boldness in young ministry leaders.
+We have nothing to lose as we share the Gospel with people in powerful ways.
+We must be bold.

-Pray for a supernatural focus – Success in ministry comes from focusing on the important things each day.
-When you stack a day of focused faithfulness on top of a day of focused faithfulness, you eventually have a ministry that is reaching people for Christ in amazing ways.
+Success in ministry comes from focusing on the important things each day.
+When you stack day after day of focused faithfulness, you eventually have a ministry that is reaching people for Christ in amazing ways.
 No matter where you are in the process, leave a legacy of focusing on the important things.
 We need to desperately pray for God’s guidance as we invest the hours we’ve been given each day.

-Growth can’t be the goal – In a couple of the ministries I have been a part of recently, the leadership didn’t speak of growth.
-They spoke of changed lives, reaching people, reaching out, giving, leading, and serving – all of which produce growth.
-However, growth wasn’t the goal, reaching out was the goal.
-Growth was the byproduct.
+Recently, I’ve participated in ministries where the leadership didn’t speak of growth.
+They spoke of changed lives, reaching people, reaching out, giving, leading, and serving – all of which were producing growth.
+Reaching out was the goal and growth was the byproduct.

-Attract young adults through mission and service – I have already written about this – but the single best way to invite young adults into the church is to create opportunities for serving in ministry and mission.
-The millennials want to be involved in a hands on way.
-They want to share God’s love in the local community.
-They want their money to go to something tangible.
-We have to provide ways for them to engage in making a difference where they are.
+Creating opportunities for serving in ministry and mission is the single best way to invite young adults into the church.
+Millennials want to be involved in a hands-on way.
+They want to share God’s love in their local communities.
+They want their money to go toward something tangible.
+We need to provide ways for them to engage in making a difference where they are.

-We’re not yet who God wants us to be – I read Craig Groeschel’s book called Altar Ego.
+I read Altar Ego by Craig Goreschel.
 The premise of the book is that we are not yet who God wants us to be.
 That’s good news for ministry leaders.
-We are still growing.
-We are still being shaped and molded.
-And who knows but that everything that has happened to you up to this point in your life is for a future challenge far greater than imaginable.
-Don’t lost heart.
+We are still growing, and being shaped and molded.
+Everything that has happened to you up to this point in your life may be preparing you for a future challenge far greater than you can imagine.
+Don’t lose heart.